Concordium/concordium-smart-contract-tools/cargo-concordium/README.md

 ```
 cargo concordium build --verifiable concordium/verifable-sc:1.70 -o contract.wasm.v1 -e
 ```
-This will build the smart contract, embed the schema (`-e`) and output it to `contract.wasm.v1` file.
+This will build the smart contract, embed the schema (`-e`) and output it to a `contract.wasm.v1` file.
 In addition to this `cargo concordium` will also produce a file `contract.wasm.v1.tar` that contains the exact sources that were used to build the contract.